 We demanded that he arrange for a second boat to haul half of us.
 Since that would mean the captain had to split his day’s earnings, he flat-out refused.
-What happened?
-Are we still stranded on that beach or did we somehow manage to make it to safety?
-Find out in Previously, On Laost.
+We eventually came to an agreement, another boat came, and we were saved!

 We still remember the captain trying to “fix” the boat by adding rocks under the floorboards to raise them!

 Visit northern Laos for laid-back lazy villages and friendly local culture.

 Travel next to Luang Prabang, one of the most romantic cities in the world.